alexa/dialoglue/README.md

 DialoGLUE is a conversational AI benchmark designed to encourage dialogue research in representation-based transfer, domain adaptation, and sample-efficient task learning.
 For a more detailed write-up of the benchmark check out [our paper](/missing-link).

-This repository contains all code related to the benchmark, including scripts for download relevant datasets, preprocessing them in a consistent format for benchmark submissions, evaluating any submission outputs, and running baseline models from the original benchmark description.
+This repository contains all code related to the benchmark, including scripts for downloading relevant datasets, preprocessing them in a consistent format for benchmark submissions, evaluating any submission outputs, and running baseline models from the original benchmark description.